Winner: Advancing International Rail TravelBranchBranchWinner2024 Global Recognition AwardGlobal Recognition Award*

 9h 43m

-Inbound Laos-China Railway services reach Vientiane at Vientiane Station.
-Trains from Vang Vieng arrive in around 1h, while services from Luang Prabang reach Vientiane in about 2h.
-Trains from Oudomxay arrive in roughly 2h40m, and services from Boten near the China border take around 3h30m to 4h.
-International services from Kunming South reach Vientiane in around 10h, depending on border procedures and the scheduled train.
-Thailand-linked services arrive at Khamsavath Station, with trains from Nong Khai taking under 1h and long-distance services from Bangkok taking roughly 11h.
+Inbound trains reach Vientiane mainly at Vientiane Railway Station on the Laos-China Railway.
+Trains from Vang Vieng arrive in around 1 hour, while services from Luang Prabang reach Vientiane in about 2 hours on faster C or D category trains.
+Trains from Muang Xay arrive in around 3 hours, and services from Boten near the China border take roughly 3h30m to 4h.
+International Laos-China Railway services from Kunming South reach Vientiane in about 10h30m.
+Cross-border Thai rail services arrive at Khamsavath Station, with trains from Nong Khai taking about 30 minutes and Bangkok services typically taking around 11h to 12h depending on the train.

 Popular routes from Vientiane